dummybob/blog/blog/2018-07/automated-database-deployments-redgate-sql-change-automation-state-based.md

 ![](vsts-push-database-package.png)

-Here is the full value in case you wish to copy it.
+Here is the full value if you’d like to copy it:

 ```
     $(Build.Repository.Localpath)\RandomQuotes-SQLChangeAutomation.1.0.$(Build.BuildNumber).nupkg
 ```

-The Octopus Deploy Server must be configured in VSTS/TFS.
+The Octopus Deploy server must be configured in VSTS/TFS.
 You can see how to do that by going to our [documentation](https://octopus.com/docs/api-and-integration/tfs-vsts/using-octopus-extension).

 The last step is to create a release and deploy it to dev.
-After connecting, VSTS/TFS with Octopus Deploy you will be able to read all the project names.
-You can also configure this step to deploy the release to Dev.
-Clicking the "Show Deployment Progress" will stop the build and force it to wait on Octopus to complete.
+After connecting, VSTS/TFS with Octopus Deploy you can read all the project names.
+You can also configure this step to deploy the release to dev.
+Clicking the **Show Deployment Progress** will stop the build and force it to wait for Octopus to complete:

 ![](vsts-create-octopus-database-release.png)

 #### TeamCity

 The TeamCity setup is very similar to the VSTS/TFS setup.
-Only three steps are needed.
+Only three steps are needed:

 ![](teamcity-build-sql-automation-overview.png)

 The first step, the build database package step, has similar options to VSTS/TFS.
-You will need to enter in the folder as well as the name of the package.
+You will need to enter the folder as well as the name of the package:

 ![](teamcity-redgate-build-database.png)

-The kicker is you have to enter in a package version in the advanced options.
-If you don’t then you will start getting random errors from the Redgate tooling saying something about an invalid package version.
+You have to enter in a package version in the advanced options, otherwise you will get errors from the Redgate tooling about an invalid package version:

 ![](teamcity-redgate-build-advanced-options.png)

 The publish package step requires all three of the options to be populated.
-By default, the Redgate tool will create the NuGet package in the root working directory.
+By default, the Redgate tool will create the NuGet package in the root working directory:

 ![](teamcity-publish-package.png)

 The final step is creating and deploying the release.
-Very similar to before, you provide the name of the project, the release number and the environment you wish to deploy to.
+Similar to before, you provide the name of the project, the release number, and the environment you are deploying to.

 ![](teamcity-create-database-release.png)

 ## The CI/CD pipeline in action
 Now it is time to see all of this in action.
-For this demo, I will be creating a new database, RandomQuotes_BlogPost_Dev.
+For this demo, I create a new database, *RandomQuotes_BlogPost_Dev*:

 ![](octopus-first-database-release-variables.png)

-As you can see I do not have any databases with that name.
-You can see I have used this SQL Server as my test bench for automated deployments.
+As you can see, I do not have any databases with that name.
+I have used this SQL Server as my test bench for automated deployments:

 ![](ssms-before-deployment.png)

-Let’s take a quick look at the tables stored in source control.
+Let’s take a quick look at the tables stored in source control:

 ![](github-tables-to-be-created.png)

-If we open up one of those files we can see the create script generated by Redgate’s SQL Source Control.
+If we open up one of those files, we can see the create script generated by Redgate’s SQL Source Control:

 ![](github-database-quote-table.png)

 Kick off a build and let’s see that whole pipeline in action.
-The build looks successful.
+The build looks successful:

 ![](vsts-build-first-time.png)

 No surprise, the deployment was successful in Octopus Deploy.
 The VSTS/TFS build was set to wait on Octopus Deploy to finish deploying the database.
-If the deployment failed the build would’ve failed.
+If the deployment failed the build would’ve failed:

 ![](octopus-first-database-release.png)

-Going back to SSMS and we can now see the database and the tables have been created.
+Going back to SSMS and we can now see the database and the tables have been created:

 ![](database-successful-deployment-ssms.png)